-The purpose of the 0-credit Dissertation Workshop is to assist students who have completed their course work sustain momentum toward proposal defense.
+The purpose of the 0-credit Dissertation Workshop is to assist students who have completed their coursework in sustaining momentum toward proposal defense.
 It provides a regular, organized opportunity to present work on proposal status and to receive feedback from faculty and fellow students.